 Are there still options after age 40?

-We offer treatment with an egg donor up to age 48.
+We offer treatment with an egg donor up to age 49.
 Egg donation is extremely successful in our program.
-At our clinic, between 50 and 60 percent of couples will take home a baby on the first try with egg donation.
+At the Duke Fertility Center, between 50 and 60% of couples become pregnant on the first try with egg donation.

 What are some of the most common causes of infertility?

-In women, the most common causes of infertility are ovulation problems -- not making an egg.
-Again, this is something that becomes more challenging as a woman gets older.
+In women, the most common causes are ovulation problems -- not making an egg.
+This becomes more challenging as a woman gets older.
 Poorly functioning fallopian tubes can also be an issue.
 Tubes can be damaged or scarred by disease.
 Endometriosis or problems with the uterus also can cause infertility.
 Low sperm count or poor sperm quality in males can also make pregnancy difficult.

 What fertility treatments are available?

 Some of the options include medications, surgery, and IVF.
-But there is no one best treatment.
-Every woman and couple is different.
+But there is not one cure-all treatment.
+Every woman and couple is different, and we’ll tailor our treatment to each person’s needs.

 How does IVF work?